 In a post-construction and post-resource boom world, with consumer discretionary spending at recessionary levels, all hope of a recovery in demand hinges on public expenditure and tax cuts.

 It is unlikely that this fiscal stimulus will manifest in the form of significant new infrastructure projects in the near term.
 After all, the Coalition government's 2019 election victory was on the back of its touted fiscal discipline and a budget surplus in 2020.

-It’s also unlikely that China will come to the rescue of growth in Australia.
-In the lead-up to the GFC and its immediate aftermath, Chinese consumption, investment and imports were a source of significant stimulus to the Australian economy.
-This insulated Australia from the fall-out of the global recession.
-But, since then, China’s contribution to Australian growth has nearly halved.
+It is also unlikely that China will come to the rescue of growth in Australia.
+In the lead-up to the GFC and its immediate aftermath, Chinese consumption, investment, and imports were a source of significant stimulus to the Australian economy.
+This insulated Australia from the global recession fallout.
+But since then, China's contribution to Australian growth has nearly halved.

 Consumer spending is unlikely to support an economic rebound.
 The absence of growth in domestic and international demand for Australian goods and services has led non-mining corporates to focus on efficiency.
 This ruthless focus on costs has constricted wage growth.
 Consumer discretionary income is at recessionary levels despite steady unemployment.
 With house prices falling across most of Australia, consumer sentiment remains weak.